Jhoyola/lightning-network-JADE/README.md

 #### Implementation for new use cases

-- PaymentReceiverTesterAgent and PaymentSenderTesterAgent act as examples how to use the system
+- PaymentReceiverTesterAgent and PaymentSenderTesterAgent act as examples how to use the system.
-- Inherit the PaymentReceiverAgent or PaymentSenderAgent.
+- Extend the PaymentReceiverAgent or PaymentSenderAgent.
 There should be no need to edit PaymentReceiverAgent or PaymentSenderAgent.
+- super.setup() function should be called in the beginning of the setup function of the extended agent.
 - LND node rpc connection paramenters should be defined using the setLNHost function.
 - Price api should be defined using the setPriceApi function.
 New price apis can be defined: they should implement the PriceAPI interface.
 - isProposalAccepted function can be overwritten for the payment receiver to make custom rules for accepting the payment.